replicante-io/playgrounds/README.md

 # Playgrounds
-Playgrounds are docker and docker-compose projects that run distributed datastores locally so that replicante can be developed, tested, and demoed.
+Playgrounds are containerised processes that run distributed datastores locally so that replicante can be developed, tested, and demoed.

+Playgrounds are built using `replidev` to read a custom YAML definition and start `podman` pods.

 ## Code of Conduct